dolthub/docs/content/reference/sql/supported-clients/sql-editors.md

 Starting server with Config HP="0.0.0.0:3306"|U="root"|P=""|T="28800000"|R="false"|L="debug"
 ```

+Let's take a second to reflect on the above configuration file.
+We defined a server that can be accessed on host 0.0.0.0.0 and port 3306.
+It has a username of "root" and no password.
+It can support up to 10 concurrent connections and supports queries that timeout after `28800000` millseconds.
+At the top defines, the various log levels a server supports as defined [here](https://docs.dolthub.com/reference/cli#dolt-sql-server).

 ### Step 3: Connecting our server with Tableplus

 If you haven't already go ahead and install Tableplus from [here](https://tableplus.com/download):